stubma/cocos2dx-classical/README.md

 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword
 	* add set/getScriptUserData for CCNode so that we can associate a lua table to CCNode
 	* string package adds split, tonumber, toint, tobool, empty methods
-	* table package adds print, hasnumber, hasstring, fill, fillnew methods
+	* table package adds print, hasnumber, hasstring, fill, fillnew, enum methods
 	* debug package adds addtrace, removetrace method
 	* xcode_lua_support tool, can add lua syntax highlight for Xcode
 	* add CCApplicationLua to encapsulate basic logic of lua app, so that AppDelegate can be eliminated. applicationDidEnterBackground and applicationWillEnterForeground are dispatched to lua side.